WPX Hosting review: WordPress-exclusive hosting

 Security – is WPX secure?

-When it comes to security, WPX doesn’t slack.
-The provider has all the needed basic features and even sprinkled in some advanced ones, so you could run a secure site.
+When it comes to security, WPX Hosting has all the needed basic features and even sprinkled in some advanced ones, so you could run a secure site.
 Some of the main features included are unlimited SSL certificates, daily backups, DDoS protection, and more.

-- Backups – WPX comes with automated daily backups, that are kept for 28 days.
+Backups.
+WPX Hosting comes with automated daily backups that are kept for 28 days.
 For increased security, these backups are stored on a separate server from your website.
 Now, if you want to restore any of the elements, you can choose to restore only the files or the database.

-- Distributed Denial of Service (DDoS) protection – WPX includes enterprise-level DDoS protection via Incapsula in all of its plans.
-Incapsula’s protection blocks both network and application layers DDoS attacks, comes with auto-detection and triggering, supports custom SSL certificates, and more.
+Distributed Denial of Service (DDoS) protection.
+WPX Hosting includes enterprise-level DDoS protection via Incapsula in all of its plans.
+Incapsula’s protection covers both network and application layers against DDoS attacks, comes with auto-detection and triggering, supports custom SSL certificates, and more.

-- Web Application Firewall – included with all plans, WAF protects your WordPress site from various application-layer attacks such as cross-site scripting (XSS), SQL injection, and more.
+Web Application Firewall.
+It is included with all plans, WAF protects your WordPress site from various application-layer attacks such as cross-site scripting (XSS), SQL injection, and more.

 In brief, WPX has the whole nine yards when it comes to security.
 Your website is heavily-protected by default and there’s no need for more paid security add-ons.